atinm/spotify-filter/README.md

 # spotify-filter
 Skip explicit songs from playing on Spotify devices (Speakers including Sonos, Computers, Smartphones)

-# Exclude Devices
-Create a config.json file to exclude particular devices from
-monitoring:

-    {
-        "ignore": ["Pixel", "Basement"]
-    }

-The names are from the Device list shown in the Spotify application devices list.

-# Toggling Filtering of Explicit Content

-You can either just kill the program to stop filtering, or you have to be on the same LAN as the program and go to `http://localhost:5005/filter` in the browser (or curl).

 # Building and Running

 Start by registering your application at the following page: